Property building in Susukinohara Ichinoyu

 The twin room includes a private bathroom, well-fitted with a bath, a shower, a bidet, a hairdryer and slippers.
 The air-conditioned twin room offers a flat-screen TV, a seating area, a wardrobe, a safe deposit box as well as mountain views.
 The unit offers 2 beds.

-Twin Room with Private Bathroom in Susukinohara Ichinoyu
+Twin Room with Private Bathroom - single occupancy - Included free drink in Susukinohara Ichinoyu

 2 Twin Beds